top of page

 If you struggle with chronic depression, anxiety, or other mood disorders, you may suffer from undiagnosed or poorly managed hypothyroidism.
-A thyroid hormone deficiency can cause multiple brain-based symptoms

 A thyroid hormone deficiency can cause multiple brain-based symptoms.

-This is because thyroid hormones play an important role in the function of many areas of the brain, including:
+Thyroid hormones play an important role in the function of many areas of the brain, including neuron health, brain immune cells called neuroglia, and the blood-brain barrier.

 If you have a chronic mood disorder, consider asking your doctor to screen for hypothyroidism with a TSH test and for autoimmune Hashimoto’s with a TPO and TGB antibody test in order to rule these conditions out.